Family Safari Holidays

 This is where safari all began and it’s still a great destination for family safari holidays.
 But (and don’t let the Kenyan tourist board catch us saying this), you have to work a little harder to make a safari here suitable for families.
 The choice of which area to visit is particularly important.
 You need to avoid the regular, well-trodden route that goes from one game park to the next, with nothing in between.

 We love Laikipia, the wild and rugged region to the north of Nairobi.
-Here, critically, in addition to plenty of game, there are lots of activities that the kids will love.
-We’re talking rafting, swimming, camel rides, hiking (in a fun way), visits to authentic Samburu villages, climbing craggy cliffs, sunset hot chocolates, and marshmallows over the campfire.
-All of this will keep the children thoroughly engaged and of course, complement perfectly the game drives which also form a key part of the trip.
+Here, critically, in addition to plenty of game, there are lots of activities that kids love.
+We’re talking rafting, swimming, camel rides, hiking (in a fun way), visits to authentic Samburu villages, climbing craggy cliffs, sunset hot chocolates, and marshmallows around the campfire.
+All of this will keep the children fully engaged and of course, complement perfectly the game drives that also form a key part of the trip.

 Family safari in Masai Mara - cheetah mum and cute cub